 A. Appealable issue

-1. An adverse certification decision of ANCC’s Commission on Board Certification may be appealed on the grounds that:
+1. An adverse certification decision of ANCC’s COC may be appealed on the grounds that:

 a.
 ANCC did not properly apply specified certification eligibility criteria,